futurepaul/hypernote-os/ANOTHER_CLEANUP_PLAN.md

 - **Schema versioning:** decide whether to bump the published doc version (`1.2.x → 1.3.0`?) once schema hardening lands.
 - **Performance:** caching `DocIR` should reduce work, but watch memory usage when many docs open simultaneously.
 - **Action namespaces:** ensure reserved system action names cannot be overridden by documents (validation rule in schema?).

+## Normalization Watchlist
+- Many modules still rely on inline `normalize*` helpers (layout sanitizers, action name normalization, metadata cloning).
+As we tighten the doc schema, evaluate each helper: remove if validation guarantees shape, or move into shared utilities with tests when unavoidable.
+- Prefer schema-enforced or compiler-enforced shapes over runtime normalization in renderer/action paths to keep behaviour predictable and reduce duplicate transformations.
+- Track suspicious normalizers during each workstream and either delete them or mark them with a comment noting why they remain.
+- Compiler currently rewrites `each` fences from `{ from }` to `{ source }`; once docs are migrated, enforce a single key and drop the rewrite.
+- Dot-notation fences (`hstack.start`, `each.start`) are now required; no runtime normalization remains.
+- Action names still flow through `normalizeActionName`; explore validating frontmatter keys instead of renaming at runtime.

 ---